machinetranslate/machinetranslate.org/events/wmt19.md

 | Kazakh → | `online-B` | 72.2 | 0.270 |
 | Finnish → | `MSRA-NAO` | 78.2 | 0.285 |

-The results are determined through human evaluation featuring monolingual direct assessment with document context.
+The results were determined with a monolingual direct assessment with document context.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |
 | German → | `Facebook-FAIR` | 81.6 | 0.146 |

 #### English →

-The results are determined through human evaluation featuring bilingual direct assessment with document context.
+The results were determined with a bilingual direct assessment with document context.

 | Language pair | System | Average score | Average z-score |
 | --- | --- | --- | --- |